-This tells you the percentage of patients who sustained a pressure ulcer.
+This indicates the percentage of patients who sustained a pressure ulcer.
 Pressure ulcers are considered to be a barometer of nursing care .
-Pressure ulcers, which are also called bed sores, are often caused by patients staying in one position for too long.
+Pressure ulcers, also called bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls

 In Crossroads Nursing & Rehabilitation, 3.33% of Patients had Serious Falls